| Upkeep and Maintenance An ounce of prevention will go a long way toward keeping

 dangerous situation.
 Contact a professional to check it

+out.
 At least once every two years, have your water heater

 inspected by a service technician.
 He or she will also